 2. Choose healthier fats for cooking

 Get rid of those big bottles of industrial vegetable oils.
 No more canola, sunflower, safflower, soy, corn, grape-seed or cottonseed oils.
-Instead cook with ghee or coconut oil or olive oil for lighter cooking.
+Instead cook with extra virgin olive oil, ghee or coconut oil.
 Long thought to be unhealthy because of their high levels of saturated fats, ghee and coconut oil have been rediscovered by health experts world over because of their high levels of saturated fats!
 Please read my article on saturated fats to understand why: “The Truth About Fat.”

 3. Bring your omega 3 fatty acids back in balance.